This post may contain affiliate links. Please see our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 Making soap is actually quite simple and can be made for a relatively low cost.
-My soap-making days started with melt and pour bases, which I would use in DIYs like my oatmeal soap recipe, solely due to the fact I was very nervous about the lye.
+My soap-making days started with melt and pour bases, which I would use in DIYs like my oatmeal soap recipe, solely due to the fact that I was very nervous about the lye.
 But as with most things, after I made it once, I realized it was much easier than I thought and could be done safely.

 This baby soap recipe is perfect for baby’s skin; it is gentle, cleansing and leaves the skin soft and smooth.
 This soap is made with all-natural ingredients and scented with pure lavender essential oil.